 My first trip to San Antonio was sometime in the late 80s.
 There were 5–6 of us stuffed in my grandma’s tiny blue Ford Escort for a 12+ hour drive all the way from rural Arkansas.
 After fighting for space in the backseat with my cousin, being disciplined on the side of I-10, and sweating through my favorite Minnie Mouse shirt, we eventually arrived for our family reunion in Victoria, Texas.
 Once we enjoyed time with my grandma’s six siblings, their kids, and a huge crew of cousins of all ages, we took a side trip to San Antonio to see the Alamo and pet the dolphins at SeaWorld.

-Fast forward and I’ve lived in the great state of Texas for 20 years.
-I’m a huge fan of San Antonio and it was our first official road trip as a family, not long after I became a mom.
-My husband was a student-athlete at Trinity University (Go Tigers!) so we planned our trip around a home football game to see some of his former teammates.
+Fast forward, and I’ve lived in the great state of Texas for 20 years.
+I’m a huge fan of San Antonio—it was our first official road trip as a family, not long after I became a mom.
+My husband was a student-athlete at Trinity University (Go Tigers!), so we planned our trip around a home football game to see some of his former teammates.

 Here are some of my favorite spots and what I have on my list for the next time we go!

 When we checked in, we knew this place looked familiar.
 If you’re a fan of The Bachelorette (guilty!), you will recognize it from Kaitlyn Bristowe’s season.
 It’s in a fantastic location downtown and is walkable to the Alamo and several other attractions.
 The rooftop pool is gorgeous.
 The crib we requested was in our room when we arrived, and the room had a partition, so we let the baby sleep on one side, while we had a glass of wine and watched a movie on the iPad after her bedtime.

 This award-winning hotel is right on the river.
 Enjoy the pool and the complimentary cruiser bikes if your family is old enough to get around on two wheels.